svgbogdnn/SchemeRayTracer/README.md

 # Scheme RayTracer

-Couple goals that project solving:
+Couple goals in this project:

 1. **Scheme Language Interpreter**
    Build a small interpreter capable of parsing and executing Scheme code.